gernhard1337/Leaflet/submission/phase 1/scoping_document.md

 ## Introduction

-Leaflet is a simple, performant, lightweight JavaScript Library to enable simple handling for interactive Maps.
+Leaflet is a simple, lightweight JavaScript Library to enable simple handling for interactive Maps.
 It is used by many large Corporations such as GitHub, Etsy, Facebook, etc.
 In Part 1 of our project, we roughly compiled and formulated the requirements of Leaflet.
 Since the requirements are not formulated in Leaflet, we have set ourselves the goal of making the requirements understandable as our contribution, so that certain design decisions are more comprehensible and lead to be incorporated into a uniform architecture.